Continuing Education credits:

 Sensors, Smart Networks and Risk In The Internet of Things (IoT)

 Businesses in a growing number of industries today find themselves increasingly reliant on information entering their networks from sensors, smart devices and other machines that are broadly categorized as part of the Internet of Things (IoT).
 The IoT provides businesses with opportunities for faster, smarter and more dynamic flow of data than ever before.
 The IoT also introduces a host of new risk management concerns that may be beyond the capabilities of their current information security protocols.
-This panel discussion will explore a number of issues related to cyber risk and the IoT, including: whether today’s risk management practices are sufficient, or wether a complete reset is required; cost of compliance; and threat modelling.
+This panel discussion will explore a number of issues related to cyber risk and the IoT, including: whether today’s risk management practices are sufficient, or whether a complete reset is required; cost of compliance; and threat modelling.
 Two of the panel participants come from industries that have a wealth of experience using sensors and networks of connected devices: defense and utility companies.

 Cocktail Reception Sponsored by Bermuda Business Development Agency